 Skip to main content

-Learn to use Model Context Protocol (MCP) servers and Cursor IDE for enhanced AI-powered development
+Extend Claude Code with Model Context Protocol servers and Cursor IDE

 60 minutes